Iomote/iomote.github.io/_gettingstarted/step03.md

 void loop() {
-	//	Check on front button to detect the push event if(Iomote.SwitchRead() == 0)
+	//	Check of front button to detect the push event if(Iomote.SwitchRead() == 0)
 	{
 		//	Two random number are created and are sent to the Iot Hub